Join the library - it's free!

 Passenger lists leaving UK 1890–1960 (BT 27) - trace people sailing from Britain to non-European ports from 1890 to 1960.
 This database is available on both Findmypast (accessible onsite at the State Library) and Ancestry Library Edition.
 This is an extremely useful source for finding ancestors’ voyages to destinations such as New Zealand, South Africa, the United States, Canada and, of course, Australia.

-UK Incoming Passenger Lists, 1878–1960 (BT 26) - This database, available on Ancestry Library Edition [link to Ancestry Library Edition page], records those sailing into Britain from ports outside Europe and is useful for ancestors who may have travelled backwards and forwards between Britain and other countries.
+UK Incoming Passenger Lists, 1878–1960 (BT 26) - This database, available on Ancestry Library Edition, records those sailing into Britain from ports outside Europe and is useful for ancestors who may have travelled backwards and forwards between Britain and other countries.
 The library edition of this subscription database is available to use within the State Library building, as well as in most public libraries.

 APAFT: Australian Public Affairs Full Text - Australian database for business, law and health sectors and social issues.
 Search for articles in journals published by Australian genealogical and historical societies such as Early Days (Royal Western Australian Historical Society) and Descent (Society of Australian Genealogists).

 Australasian Legal Information Institute (AustLII) - provides free internet access to Australasian legal materials.
 People are mentioned in relation to court cases, land transactions, share ownership, etc. This includes access to Victorian Government Gazettes 1836-, Superior Courts of Tasmania (pre-1900), Case Notes 1824-1842, Law Reports New South Wales 1880-1900 and Tasmanian Law Reports 1897-1940, New South Wales Gazettes, and much more.